Chatagency/crud-assistant/README.md

 This is where this package shines.
 It allows the you to, depending on your implementation, make changes only in a couple of places.
 With Crud Assistant you can consolidate all business logic in `Inputs` and all implementation code in `Actions`.
 This also promotes code isolation and code re-use.

 *Disclaimer: This a package is meant to be used on small projects.
 We needed an easy way to create promotional landing pages and a fast way to apply changes to them.
-WE still have hot tested how this solution would scale in large projects.*
+We still have not tested how this solution would scale in large projects.*

 ## Use